 So - an update here.
 I run linkchecker every so often through my site and sadly, this one showed up broken.
 The page no longer exists.

 However, I can shed some light on how to make this garden bench - it was a pine bed in its previous life and has merely been shortened to make it a bench - what a brilliant idea!
 Upcycling your old furniture.
+If you look, you can see where the bedhead is and the footboard - then middle has been removed to a seat size and then painted.

 This is a fabulous kid's project.